sammothxc/ch552g-macropad-tool/README.md

 # CH552G Macropad Tool for Linux
 ## Description
 Precompiled linux tool for remapping CH552G-based macro-pads.
 Most of the code was ported from https://github.com/kriomant/ch57x-keyboard-tool.
-Check there for installation instructions and other documentation.
+Check there for usage and further documentation.

 ## Validate the config file